rcls/discus/docs/README.md

 The bulk of the implementation is in NMOS logic, with N-channel MOSFET switches and 2.49kΩ load resistors, giving a 1mA current per logic gate at 2.5V.
 BJTs are used in the register files, both as pass gates, and as low-capacitance interfaces to the sense lines.
-A few gates use 820Ω load resistors, giving faster response on higher-fan out lines critical for performance.
+Gates on the critical paths for performance use 820Ω load resistors, giving 3mA current.

 [SRAM cells](sramcell.md) are a mix of [4T2R](sramcell.md), [5T3R](sramcell2.md)
 and [7T3R](sramcell2s.md) depending on the number of ports and drive strength.